antonbriganti/dnd_python_projects/README.md

 # D&D Python Projects

-## Character Creator
+## Character Generator
-### Python Programs
-Programs that are meant to be run from the .py files Currently uses JSON files as input for class and race information
+Currently uses JSON files as input for class and race information.

-* Legacy Files
-  - Original base files, the "V1" of the current programs
-  - Share Versions: Text driven interfaces with creation flags being set during run time
-  - Game Files: Simple game that uses custom Character class, still very rough

-### Flask App
-In development flask app of the Character Creator.
-Currently just has automatic random single class character generator.
+Can be run through a standalone script or through the AWS driver script, which is used for lambda execution.

 ## Combat Tracker
-Program designed track D&D combat, including initiative order, monster damage and abilities.
-It can also track health of monsters.
+Program designed track D&D combat, including initiative order, monster damage and abilities, with the ability to track health of monsters.
-Still a WIP

-## Starfall Wish
-Simple program designed to simulate probabilities of homebrew item "Starfall Wish Ring"
+Still really rough overall, currently not in development.

+## Old Character Creator
+Old implementation of the character creator and other assorted files.